Naderschah/64MP_DSLR_controller/NewDataAquisition/README.md

     - Then it will make all axis move to their extremes and determine the grid endstops

 - CheckCamera
-    - Launches a GUI (taken from the old scripts) to determine exposure and ISO required
+    - Takes images and opens them using feh to determine exposure and ISO required (no preview as way to slow over ssh)

 - DoImaging
     - Starts the imaging routine